addff/2310-CSP600/[F2]/NURIN JAZLINA BINTI MOHD LUTPEE/README.md

 ### Problem Identification
 Describe briefly the problem matter
-1. The individual was too shy and scared because people may judge them or might think they are too dramatic.
+1. People at risk of developing mental health problems often refuse to seek treatment due to various obstacles.
+For example, the individual was too shy and scared because people may judge them or might think they are too dramatic.
-2. The individual has booked the appointment but is busy with work etc, then they forgot their appointment.
+2. Currently people busy with work tend to forget to attend appointments and track their medication.
+The individual has booked the appointment but is busy with work etc, then they forgot their appointment.
-3. The rural residential might not have the nearest clinic or counselling centre.
+3. Costly and time-consuming procedures will lead to risks the individuals with mental health issues.
+The rural residential might not have the nearest clinic or counselling centre.
 The cost to go to the nearest clinic or counselling centre might be high and will take time for individuals to queue to book an appointment.

 ### Solution
 your final product and importance
 1. Individuals can practice self-help tools and do the DASS test to enhance their awareness about mental health.
-2. The application will notify the patients to go for their appointment and take the medicine.
+2. The application will notify the patients to attend their appointment and take the medicine.
-3. Individuals can easily schedule their appointments at their fingertips and save both time and money.
+3. Individuals can easily schedule their appointments at their fingertips and save time and money.